xnull-eu/xnull-word-filtering-bot/README.md

 ### Examples
 - Filtering "water":
-  - Will catch: "water", "wat3r", "w@ter"
+  - Will catch: "water", "wat3r", "w@ter", "I drink water", "I drink w@t3r"
   - Won't catch: "waterfall", "underwater"
 - Filtering exact phrases:
   - Use: `??filter this is a sentence`
-  - Will only catch the exact phrase
+  - Will catch the exact phrase and similar variations

 ## Requirements